jsnavar/PuduCalc/README.md

 ### Grammar

-PuduCalc is a line oriented calculator operating with `Double`s, where each line is either an expression to be evaluated, a variable assignment, or a function definition:
+PuduCalc is a line oriented calculator operating with Doubles, where each line is an expression to be evaluated, a variable assignment, or a function definition:

 ```
       stmt ::= assignment | expr | defun